foreign-affairs/ITT/CONTRIBUTING.md

 Please make sure you have provided as much information as possible to help speed up the process.

-## Send a Pull Request for faster removal
+### Send a Pull Request for faster removal

-Users who understand git can creat a Pull Requests, an assist us for faster removals by sending a PR to the [Mitchell Krogza Phishing + Whitelist][MP] repository and add the FP domain one of the whitelists:
+Users who understand git can creat a Pull Requests, an assist us for faster removals by sending a PR to the manual repository of [Mitchell Krogza Phishing + Whitelist][MP] repository and add the FP domain one of the whitelists:

-  - [falsepositive.list][MPFL] matches `1 to 1`
+  - [falsepositive.list][MPFL] matches `1 on 1`
   - [falsepositive_regex.list][MPFLRGX] matches against regex.
   - [falsepositive_rzd.list][MPFLRZD] This list will tell the system to explicitly check for the given string plus all possible TLD.